AkshitVadodariya1201/Todo-App-with-Reactjs-Rust/README.md

 This project is a Todo List application built with React.js for the frontend and Rust for the backend.

 ## Frontend
-The frontend of the application is located in the [my-app](my-app/) directory.
+The frontend of the application is located in the [todo-app](todo-app/) directory.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The main application code can be found in [my-app/src/App.js](my-app/src/App.js).
+The main application code can be found in [todo-app/src/App.js](todo-app/src/App.js).

 ## Backend
-The backend of the application is located in the [simple_api_rocket](simple_api_rocket/) directory.
+The backend of the application is located in the [todo_simple_api_rocket](todo_todo_simple_api_rocket) directory.
 It uses the Rocket framework for Rust.
-The main server code can be found in [simple_api_rocket/src/main.rs](simple_api_rocket/src/main.rs).
+The main server code can be found in [todo_simple_api_rocket/src/main.rs](todo_todo_simple_api_rocket/src/main.rs).

 ## Running the Project
-To run the frontend of the application, navigate to the `my-app` directory and run `npm start`.
+To run the frontend of the application, navigate to the `todo-app` directory and run `npm start`.
 To build the frontend for production, run `npm run build`.

-To run the backend of the application, navigate to the `simple_api_rocket` directory and use the command `cargo run`.
+To run the backend of the application, navigate to the `todo_simple_api_rocket` directory and use the command `cargo run`.

 ## API Endpoints
 The backend server provides the following API endpoints: